 EltaMD Skin Recovery Lightweight Moisturizer for Damaged Skin Barrier with Amino Acids

 An extra complication to healing the skin barrier for those of us with acne-prone skin is that most of the rich occlusive formulas that help soothe the skin barrier can also cause clogged pores and pimples.
-If you can’t find a thicker cream that works for you, try skin flooding where you layer lightweight hydrating products and light moisturizers on damp skin to help nourish and support your skin barrier while avoiding exacerbating acne.
+If you can’t find a thicker cream that works for you, try skin flooding, where you layer lightweight hydrating products and light moisturizers on damp skin to help nourish and support your skin barrier while avoiding exacerbating acne.

-Once you have a healthy and functioning skin barrier, your skin will be able to better protect itself from acne causing bacteria.
+Once you have a healthy and functioning skin barrier, your skin will be able to better protect itself from acne-causing bacteria.
 Be gentle with adding new acne treatments and continue to use a good moisturizer.
 Taking care of your skin barrier will help it take care of you.